unsym/toolwrap/DOCUMENTATION.md

 2. **Portability and Reproducibility:**
    Because the tool manages creation and maintenance of virtual environments and wrappers, the structure can be cloned, set up again using `toolwrap`, and run on any machine without manual environment activation.

 3. **Wrapper Convenience:**
-   Bash wrapper scripts are generated so that each tool can be run as a command from a designated bin folder (e.g., `~/bin/`), without needing to manually activate the correct environment.
+   Wrapper scripts are generated so that each tool can be run as a command from a designated bin folder (e.g., `~/bin/`), without needing to manually activate the correct environment.
+On Windows, these are `.cmd` files; on POSIX systems, bash scripts are created.

 4. **Optional Dependency Detection:**
    The tool performs a basic scan of user scripts for simple static import statements referencing **third-party** libraries.
 This approach may not catch dynamic or conditional imports, but it is sufficient as an assistive measure to help ensure that `requirements.txt` includes the most common dependencies.
 It can optionally suggest missing dependencies or automatically append them.